Kubix20/docker-composer_user_study/README.md

 # Docker Composer Replication Package

-Replication package of the user study conducted for Docker Composer
+Replication package of the user study conducted to validate the **Docker Composer** visual approach for working with Docker Compose in comparison with conventional textual `docker-compose.yml` files.

 ## Contents